jackson0720/TopskyHotelManagementSystem/README.en.md

 # :exclamation: Project Description:

-1. When redeveloping this project, please follow the MIT open-source license.
-The SunnyUI.Net framework uses the GPL3.0 open-source license, and the SQLSugarORM framework uses the Apache2.0 license.
-Please be sure to include the corresponding statement in the project introduction.
+1. When conducting secondary development of this project, please comply with the MIT open source license.
+All referenced open source projects adopt their respective open source licenses.
+When using these open source projects, be sure to include the appropriate declarations in the project description and conduct any open source actions in accordance with their respective licenses.

 2. Bugs and comments are welcome!